Free Shipping on ALL Orders to Lower 48 States!!

 What is the Best Material for Door Mats?

 Any manufacturer can produce a door mat.
 It’s a relatively simple product with an easy construction design.
 However, there are a lot of considerations that go into making a door mat that’s both aesthetically pleasing and safe.
 Things like beveled edges, recessed water dams, and high-traction backings all require a level of engineering expertise of which you would not normally think pertains to door mats.
 As such, here’s some advice when it comes to the materials your mat is made from: Rubber backings.
 The industry standard backing for door mats is rubber.
-Nothing tests as well against all flooring styles than does rubber.
+Nothing tests as well against all flooring styles as rubber.
 Whether you decide to choose from a recycled rubber backed product or a Nitrile rubber (more resistant to oil and grease than other types of rubbers), your door mat backing should be made from 100% rubber components.

 The backing of a door mat is incredibly important.
-While it should be crafted from rubber, the texture and cleating of a door mat determines how it will grip the surface of your floor and resist skidding.
+While it should be crafted from rubber, the texture and cleat of a door mat determines how it will grip the surface of your floor and resist skidding.
 Look for door mats that have been certified as slip-resistant by the NFSI.
 Mat Surface.
 While there are different materials from which the surface of a door mat can be constructed, two of the best and most popular for commercial and home matting are polypropylene and nylon.
 Both of these materials are virtually indestructible, so you can count on them to hold up and resist giving the appearance of being worn for long lengths of time.
 Your mat surface matters because it must be effective in cleaning shoes without a patron actually having to wipe and/or scrape their feet.
 In other words, the mat fibers must cling to the shoes of the patron and do the job of wiping and scraping for them.
 Additionally, the mat surface should have some type of moisture handling system.

 A great industry standard door mat is the WaterHog mat, which features a patented water dam barrier that effectively traps water beneath the surface fibers of the mat.
 Another reason why mat surface matters is due to the actual design placed on the mat.
 If you have a custom logo mat, for instance, you want to make certain that the fibers of your mat are crush resistant.
 If not, they can not only look worn in a short period of time, they can actually distort the image (your logo or business name).
 That’s not an issue you want with door mats, especially a customized door mat that bears your business’s name and logo.